10 Best Food Tours in Rome - Honest Reviews from Real Foodies (2025)

 And of course, no Roman food tour would be complete without gelato—our final stop was a local gelateria, where we got to end on a sweet (and creamy) note.

-All in all, it was a 4-hour culinary adventure that went far beyond just good food—it gave us a deeper connection to Rome’s food culture, neighborhoods, and everyday rituals.
+All in all, it was a 4-hour culinary adventure that went far beyond just good food—it gave us a deeper connection to Rome’s food culture, neighbourhoods, and everyday rituals.
 If you love street food, hidden gems, and a side of local history with your meal, this is absolutely a must-do in Rome.

 🎁 One Last Treat: Shopping for Gourmet Souvenirs at Castroni